jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 1-2 = Short pads 1 and 2 together<br>3-2 = Short pads 3 and 2 together<br>SHORT = Short the two pads together<br>OPEN = Nothing is shorted

-NOTE: The revision 1.2.1 board supports only Agnus 8372A and only makes use of J102.
-J102 should be configured as shown in the 8372A column of Table A3.

 ### Table A4.
 External Floppy Drive Header (CN304)

 Pin|Signal|Pin|Signal